romaindso/react-webpack-starter/README.md

 ```bash
 $ npm test
 ```
+By default, tests are executed on *Chrome*, *Firefox* and *Internet Explorer*.
+Use the `browsers` configuration option in the `karma.conf.test.js` file to override this behavior.

 Process coverage report :
 ```bash
 $ npm run coverage
 ```
+Coverage report is available in the `test\coverage` folder.

 ### ESLint
 All rules can be overwrite in the `.eslintrc` file.